spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/tam/health-score-triage/index.html.md

 ### Will Churn (Grey)

 Very rarely, a customer reaches a point at which it is accepted by the account team and leadership that a customer will churn.
-As Gainsight does not support a 'grey' color (or any color outside of the standard green to red health scoring), the 'will churn' stage can be applied.
+As Gainsight does not support a 'grey' color (or any color outside of the standard green to red health scoring), the 'will churn' lifecycle stage can be applied in 360º Attributes.
 Applying this stage will remove the customer from health scoring reporting, so that at-risk reviews are spent productively.

 In order for a customer to move to the 'will churn' stage, the following must be completed: